Research

 Comparative Analysis of Deep Learning Models for SOC Estimation in Li-ion Batteries

-Presented a conference paper analyzing and comparing the performance of various deep learning architectures for accurate State-of-Charge (SOC) estimation in lithium-ion battery systems, focusing on robustness, generalization, and real-world applicability.
+A comparative study of deep learning architectures for accurate State-of-Charge (SOC) estimation in lithium-ion battery systems, with emphasis on robustness, generalization, and real-world applicability.

 Bio-Inspired Optimization Techniques for SOH Estimation

-Presented research on bio-inspired optimization algorithms applied to State-of-Health (SOH) estimation of lithium-ion batteries, emphasizing adaptive learning, convergence behavior, and long-term degradation modeling.
+Explores bio-inspired optimization algorithms applied to State-of-Health (SOH) estimation of lithium-ion batteries, focusing on adaptive learning behavior, convergence characteristics, and long-term degradation modeling.

 Active Cell Balancing Strategies in Battery Management Systems

-Delivered a technical presentation on active cell balancing methods in Battery Management Systems (BMS), highlighting efficiency improvements, energy redistribution techniques, and their impact on battery lifespan and safety.
+A study on active cell balancing techniques in Battery Management Systems (BMS), highlighting efficiency improvements, energy redistribution strategies, and their impact on battery lifespan, safety, and system reliability.

 Writing & Notes